 - a.
 Postage meters are devices that allow download, storage, and accounting of postage in the device.
 Meters print indicia that may be IBI or non-IBI, to indicate postage payment.
 IBI are digitally generated indicia that include a two-dimensional barcode.
 Postage meters are available only through authorized providers.
 Meters may only be leased or rented and may not be sold or resold.
 Some components of metering systems may be purchased as authorized by the USPS. - b.
-PC Postage products are software-based solutions for managing postage accounts.
-Mailers purchase postage using a computer and print indicia using desktop or label printers.
-PC Postage products print IBI indicating postage payment and may print directly onto mailpieces, shipping labels, and USPS-approved customized labels.
-PC Postage products are offered by commercial providers approved by the USPS.
-PC Postage products are typically offered by providers through subscription service agreements.
-Some components of PC Postage systems may be purchased as authorized by the USPS. - c.
-PC Postage technology also enables authorized postage payment for Internet-based services operated by authorized private vendors as well as Click-N-Ship, a shipping label option available at www.usps.com.
+PC Postage products allow mailers to purchase and print postage with Information-Based Indicia (IBI) directly onto mailpieces, shipping labels, and USPS-approved customized labels. - c.
+Click-N-Ship and USPS-approved commercial providers offer PC Postage products for mailers through subscription service agreements.